 As espresso shots are not a coffee pot, you don’t need to much to cool them down to a point they get spoiled.
 Place your espresso machine in an ambient with a normal ambient temperature and, as you have probably seen already on restaurants, keep the cups pre heated so they don’t steal the coffee heat and help to cool it down faster than expected.

 You can even make use of the hot water from the machine to heat up the trays so they don’t cool down the cups.
 This kind of precaution seems crazy, but specially during cold seasons, all extra heat helps a lot.

 For last, and it also works as a first, don’t try to experiment too much if you don’t really have a high level of expertise on coffee grounds and flavors.
 Each type of coffee works well with specific guidelines of preparation, some will be great with a coarse grinding but others will be terrible with that same measure.

 It goes also from strength of extraction – some coffee varieties are naturally a strong bitter, shortening it even more will lead to a terrible outcome.
 Most respectful coffee brands offer their guidelines for customers just like any product, follow it strictly, and from this on you should try to adventure yourself testing different approaches if you think what you got is not good enough.

 Brewing espressos in the dark can lead to a lot of waste of good coffee – as well as waste of your money.

 We hope we got it all covered for you, from the best espresso machines to how you can know they are the best for you, either if you are beginning or if you are looking for another espresso machine that works great.
-Many of these models are in the market for many years, but they are still a top choice for 2020, as a symbol of their quality and efficiency.
+Many of these models are in the market for many years, but they are still on a list for best espresso machine for 2020, as a symbol of their quality and efficiency.